By Neya Abdi on Aug 9, 2017 5:31:11 PM

 In the same way that marketers segment their customers based on needs and behavior, HR managers should segment their employees, too.
 Not all employees have the same career goals, needs, ambitions, or faith in the company.
-As HBR notes, developing a nuanced understanding of what drives your employees can help you make better decisions related to professional development, advancement, and perks when improving the employee experience.
+As HBR notes, developing a nuanced understanding of what drives your employees can help you make better decisions related to professional development, advancement, and perks when improving the employee experience and boosting employee engagement.

 As technology eliminates many of the irritating manual tasks that take up so much time, it’ll also mean that workplaces spend more time looking for problem solvers and innovative thinkers.
 This means that the job of HR will be recruiting the best people, putting together the right teams, and ensuring those team members stick around.

 Attention to employee experience is clearly on the rise, and employers need to take a holistic approach to ensure good results.